Emmateetee/Exploratory-Data-Analysis/README.md

 # Exploratory Data Analysis

-In this project, I went through the data analysis process and used the NumPy, pandas, and Matplotlib Python libraries to investigate the No-show Appointments Dataset.
+In this project, I went through the data analysis process and used the NumPy, Pandas, and Matplotlib Python libraries to investigate the No-show Appointments Dataset.

-The No-show Appointments dataset contains 110,527 medical appointments with its 14 associated variables/features.
+The No-Show Appointments dataset contains 110,527 medical appointments with its 14 associated variables/features.
 Here is a brief description of the features in the dataset:

 <ul>
 <li>PatientId - Identification of a patient.</li>